What Do People Really Think of Your Business? Why Anonymous (Human) Feedback Changes Everything

 The feedback that actually moves the needle comes from strangers with no emotional stake in your success — people who will scroll past your site the same way a real prospect would, form an instant impression, and either stay or bounce.
 Their unfiltered reaction is the single most valuable data point you can collect.

-Enter the Focus Group: Objective Feedback at Scale
+Enter the Feedback Survey: Objective Feedback at Scale

-A focus group, particularly in an anonymous online survey format, gives you access to exactly that kind of honest intelligence.
+Our anonymous Feedback Surveys give you access to exactly that kind of honest intelligence.
 When respondents know their answers can't be traced back to them, they tell you the truth (sometimes uncomfortably so).
 And that's the point.

-A well-designed anonymous feedback survey asks the questions your friends won't:
+An anonymous Feedback Survey asks the questions your friends won't:

-• Are the services or products well-described?
-(Jargon, vague language, and assumed knowledge are silent conversion killers.)
+Are the services or products well-described?
+(Jargon, vague language, bad naming, bad photos, and assumed knowledge are the most common silent conversion killers.)

-Open-ended responses are particularly revealing.
-When you give people a blank text field and ask what's confusing, you'll learn things about your own business that years of being too close to it have hidden from you.
+The open-ended responses are particularly revealing.
+When you give people a blank text field and ask what they like or don’t like, you'll learn things about your own business that years of being too close to it have hidden from you.

 Why Your Website Deserves This More Than You Think

-Here's something we believe deeply at Austen Agency: website design and content is a genuinely collaborative, subjective experience.
+Here's something we believe deeply at Austen Agency: website design and content are genuinely collaborative, subjective experiences.

-Our approach — what we formalize in our client agreements as our Advise & Align policy — means that while we bring professional recommendations to every project, the final decisions about design, structure, and content always belong to the client.
+What we formalize in our client agreements is our Advise & Align policy — which means that while we may bring our professional recommendations to every project when asked, the final decisions about design, structure, and content always belong to the client.
 It has to work that way.
 A business owner knows their brand, their customers, and their vision better than any outside agency ever could.

-What appeals to one person may genuinely not appeal to another.
+But what appeals to one person may genuinely not appeal to another.
 Design is subjective.
 Messaging is subjective.
-The "right" tone for a luxury law firm looks completely different from the right tone for a children's birthday party business.

-While we may advise on various topics during website project, that can also be somewhat subjective.
-We can bring you the latest methods, trends, and ideas, but ultimately, we execute your vision.
-We purposely do not position ourselves as nor charge for business consulting for this reason.
+When asked, we can offer the latest methods, trends, and ideas, but ultimately, we execute your vision.
+We purposely do not formally offer business consulting services for this reason.
 We work with a wide range of industries, and trust that you are the expert in yours.

 What You'll Actually Learn